michelleg06/DataViz/README.md

 Visualising the distribution of a variable can give us pretty good insights on the statistical properties of the vector and practical implications on what we're trying to offer.
 Below I'll show a few visualisations that I enjoy: split histograms, and overlapping density distributions.

-To draw theseplots I only used one package:
+To draw these plots I only used one package:
 * {[ggplot2](https://ggplot2.tidyverse.org/)}: a system for declaratively creating graphics, based on [The Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl).

-- **Overlaying kernel density distributions**
+**Overlaying kernel density distributions**

 <img src="https://github.com/michelleg06/DataViz/blob/main/images/kdens_plot.png" width="350" height="300">